-- On the MDM Server, click Admin tab and select Configure Managed Google Play under Managed Google Play settings.
+- On the Endpoint Central Server, click Device Management tab > App Repository and select Configure Managed Google Play under Managed Google Play settings.
 Click on Register without G Suite and follow the on-screen instructions.

 - On being redirected to Google for Play | Work, sign in with a Google account, not associated with any EMM service.